cloudnativenow/heracles-docs/docs/workshop-user-guide.md

 ![Figure 1](workshop-chaos-architecture.png)

+# Log into your NOW Instance

+1. Login to your NOW Instance with your given credentials
+1. Set your `Profile Time Zone` accordingly (e.g. `US\Eastern`)

+   > NOTE: Log out and back in to make sure your `Profile Time Zone` is set correctly.
+Failure to do so will adversly affect the workshop and using basic HLA functions like searching and finding log entries.

 # Trigger Chaos using the Chaos Catalog

 Your Workshop instance has been provisioned with an _easy-to-use_ Chaos Catalog in order to help participants quicly dispatch chaos to different servers throughout the Workshop architecture.
 Access to the Chaos Catalog is as follows: